KILTprotocol/docs/README.md

 ### Where to put the code

 To add a code example that is executed and tested, add the file to one of the code sections.
-Depending on where the code examples is used, the code has to be put into a different section in the `code_examples` folder.
+Depending on where the code example is used, the code has to be put into a different section in the `code_examples` folder.

 * `docs/develop/01_sdk/` -> `code_examples/sdk_examples/src/core_features/...`
 * `docs/develop/01_sdk/04_integrate/04_vitejs` -> `code_examples/vitejs`